nadavspi/WebAIM-notes/README.md

 - Make sure the users knows what the time constraints are.
 - Maybe prompt the user before time is up and allow them to extend.

-# Strategy / principles

-Think about an entire process or workflow.
-If you signal that the purchase workflow is accessible but the last submit button is inaccessible, that's probably worse than no accessibility from the start (like having an accessible traffic signal but no curved sidewalk on the other side).

-A separate accessible or text-only version of the site is probably a bad idea.
-- Might be considered discrimination: "separate", "unequal", "untimely".
-- More overhead in maintaning two sites, risk of them getting out of sync.
-- In WebAIM surveys, most users don't use separate accessible or text-only versions, assuming they'll be out of date.
-- Thinking about accessibility & semantic markup for your website improves the experience for everyone.

 # Odds & ends

 - Whether or not your site should work without JavaScript is more of a usability